 7.1 Recovery of input tax

-As a VAT registered business you’re entitled to deduct as input tax the VAT incurred on goods and services that you use or intend to use making taxable supplies.
-You can’t normally deduct input tax incurred on costs that relate to your exempt supplies.
+As a VAT-registered business you’re entitled to deduct as input tax the VAT incurred on goods and services that you use or intend to use making taxable supplies.
+You cannot normally deduct input tax incurred on costs that relate to your exempt supplies.